Massimo Bruno: Anderlecht

 In the Belgian Super Cup, Bruno scored the only goal of the game, in a 1–0 win over Genk to help Anderlecht win the cup.

 He started the 2013–14 season well by scoring five goals in the first month, including a brace against Cercle Brugge.
+Bruno continued to establish himself in the first team, playing in the right–wing position for the club.
+His performances led teammate Dennis Praet praising Bruno, saying: "There is no competition with Bruno for the best statistics.
+We sometimes laugh about it, but I can't catch up with him anymore."
+He later scored seven more goals by the end of the year, including two braces in the Belgian Cup matches against Eupen and Westerlo; and a UEFA Champions League match against Benfica.
+In May 2014, Bruno played in a striker in the remaining three matches for Anderlecht when he contributed to scoring three goals, resulting in the club winning the Belgian Pro League for the second time in a row.
 Despite suffering minor setbacks throughout the season, Bruno finished as Anderlecht's joint top-scorer along with Aleksandar Mitrović with 16 goals in all competitions as the club won the Pro League again.